{{ summaryHeading }}

 Tip base

-The receipt amount used for a percentage tip.
+The amount used to calculate a percentage tip.

 Effective tip rate

-The fixed or calculated tip expressed as a percent of the selected base.
+The tip amount expressed as a percentage of the selected tip base.

 Rounding adjustment

-The difference between the exact receipt total and the rounded amount collected from the group.
+The difference between the collected total and the exact receipt total.

 References: